About encaustic

-Encaustic is an ancient medium treasured for its luminosity, layering capabilities and ability to invoke memory and mystery.
+Encaustic is an ancient medium treasured for its luminosity, layering capabilities and sense of mystery.
 It is the oldest painting medium still in use today, dating back to ancient Greece (1000 B.C.)!
 In the late 1800’s, thousands of encaustic paintings called the “Fayum Portraits” were unearthed from burial chambers in Egypt and were found to be in pristine condition, a testament to the longevity of encaustic work.

-Undergoing a current revival, today’s encaustic is commonly comprised of molten beeswax, oil paint or pigments and damar resin (to add hardness and shine) and is generally applied to wooden panels with brushes and palette knives.
-To ensure a permanent bond, one layer is fused to the next with a heat source such as a heat gun or blow torch.
-An encaustic painting’s durable enamel-like surface dries quickly and is impervious to moisture, mildew, dust, shrinkage, darkening, fading, yellowing and cracking (unless the artwork is exposed to freezing temperatures or the support is not rigid enough).
+Encaustic is a beeswax-based paint comprised of beeswax, damar resin (to add hardness and shine) and pigment (such as oil paint or powdered pigments).
+It is kept molten on a heated palette, brushed or poured onto rigid panels and reheated to create a durable, archival surface.
+To ensure a permanent bond, one layer is fused to the previous layer using a heat source such as a heat gun or blow torch.
+The resulting durable enamel-like surface dries quickly and is impervious to moisture, mildew, dust, shrinkage, darkening, fading, yellowing and cracking (unless the artwork is exposed to freezing temperatures or the support is not rigid enough).

 Encaustic paints are a very durable form of painting when properly cared for.
 If a painting is placed in a warm room in your home it will NOT melt… the smell of beeswax will simply be elevated and, as with all artwork, avoid hanging your encaustic painting in direct sunlight or leaving it in a vehicle for any prolonged period of time in extreme hot or cold weather.
 (The melting temperature of wax is actually 165 degrees Fahrenheit so if your painting is melting in your home, you have bigger problems!).